-Here at Cheesecake, we strive to achieve not only the best app performance, but also a better presentation.
+Here at Cheesecake, we strive to achieve not only the best app performance but also a better presentation.
 As we already covered for iOS, GitHub libraries can be life (and time) savers, and with Android’s competitive market, the smallest difference can be fundamental for engaging users.
-If you also want to work with the best open-source libraries to deliver a nice and responsive experience for everyone, check out the 12 hottest – and trendiest – Java libraries for Android:
+If you also want to work with the best open-source libraries to deliver a nice and responsive experience for everyone, check out the 12 Hottest looks for android regarding Java libraries:

 Now these are incredible: Yalantis, a Ukranian company, made beautiful — and incredibly underused! — libraries.

 Side-Menu.Android is packed with nice transitions and flips.

 Context-Menu.Android follows the same fluid pattern, bringing other possibilities of usage.